 Many children and young people will need extra help at some time during their education.
 In most cases schools and settings will be able to meet individual needs through SEN support from their own resources and expertise.

-However, some children and young people may need support that is over and above this and may benefit from an Education, Health and Care Plan.
-Prior to an EHC plan being produced, an Education, Health and Care needs assessment must take place.
-To find out more about the Education, Health and Care needs assessment and EHC plans please read our leaflet Education Health Care Plan Factsheet
+However, some children and young people may need support that is over and above this and may benefit from an Education, Health and Care Plan (EHCP).
+Prior to an EHC plan being produced, an Education, Health and Care needs assessment must take place to determine whether an EHCP is needed.

 At Herefordshire and Worcestershire SENDIASS we can help families navigate through the EHC needs assessment process.